eguevara/JavaTraining/notes/enthuware.md

 * Range of byte is -128 to 127
 * Observe that rounding is a standard mathematical procedure where the number that lies exactly between two numbers always rounds up to the higher one.
 So .5 rounds to 1 and -.5 rounds to 0.
+---
+* public StringBuilder(int capacity)
+Constructs a string builder with no characters in it and an initial capacity specified by the capacity argument.
+* public void ensureCapacity(int minimumCapacity) on stringBuilder Ensures that the capacity is at least equal to the specified minimum.
+* StringBuilder or String has not clear(), empty(), removeAll(), deleteAll()
+* "343434".charAt(39).
+As per the API documentation for charAt, it throws IndexOutOfBoundsException if you pass an invalid value (that is, if the index argument is negative or not less than the length of this string).
+* This will not compile because String is a final class and final classes cannot be extended.
+There are questions on this aspect in the exam and so you should remember that StringBuffer and StringBuilder are also final.
+All Primitive wrappers are also final (i.e. Boolean, Integer, Byte etc). java.lang.System is also final.
+* Not all short values are valid char values, and neither are all char values valid short values, therefore compiler complains for both the lines 2 and 3.
+They will require an explicit cast.
+* This is invalid because the floating point suffices f, F or d, D are used only when using decimal system or hexadecimal and not while using binary.
+* A floating point number written in binary cannot use any suffix.
+But a floating point number written in decimal or hex can use the floating point suffices f, F, d, and D.
+* This question tests your knowledge on the default values of uninitialized primitives and object references. booleans are initialized to false, numeric types to 0 and object references to null.
+Elements of arrays are initialized to the default values of their types.
+So, elements of a boolean array are initialized to false. int, char, float to 0 and Objects to null.

 #Enthuware  Using Operators and Decision Constructs
 * The | operator, when applied for boolean operands, ensures that both the sides are evaluated.
 This is opposed to || which does not evaluate the Right Hand